Alisson Wonderland! Liverpool goalkeeper's magic moment keeps Champions League dream alive | Goal.com

 Alisson is the sixth goalkeeper to score a Premier League goal and the first ever to score for Liverpool.

-It had looked like Klopp’s men had faltered, unable to find a way through a stubborn West Brom defence.
+It had looked like Klopp’s men had faltered, unable to find a way through a stubborn West Brom defence at 1-1.
 They had trailed to Hal Robson-Kanu’s early strike, levelling through Mo Salah’s customary equaliser.

 And then they huffed and they puffed, without blowing the house down.